chengzhag/PanSplat/README.md

 ![teaser](images/teaser.png)

-## Introduction
+## 🚀 Introduction

+🌍 Our method processes two wide-baseline 360° panoramas and generates a Spherical 3D Gaussian Pyramid that can be rendered into novel views.
 This repo contains training, testing, evaluation code of our CVPR 2025 paper.

-## Installation
+## 🛠️ Installation

 We use Anaconda to manage the environment.
 You can create the environment by running the following command: